How the Australian Lending System Actually Works

 but the Four Cs framework remains structurally constant within Australian lending practice.

-The practical measurement of these four credit dimensions is explained through the Assessment Pillars, which describe how lenders evaluate equity, income, security, structure, and regulatory context in operational detail.
+The practical measurement of these four credit dimensions is explained through the Five Assessment Pillars, which describe how lenders evaluate equity, income, security, structure, and regulatory context in operational detail.

 Interest-rate movements, policy adjustments, and credit-cycle shifts alter borrowing power,